Do you ever find it hard to focus? We all do.

 You'll notice positive thinking in that list of benefits too.
 For this, we have a recording that uses 12 Hz Alpha frequencies, along with some Theta entrainment too.

-Both these recordings can be listened to when you want to deeply engage with your work or task at hand and promote a positive, stress-free, relax and focused state of mind.
+You can mix and match these tracks when you want to deeply engage with your work or other activity and promote a positive, stress-free, focused state of mind.

 How Our Music Helps Your Brain to Concentrate